 Skills and knowledge

 - software such as Microsoft Office or Excel

 - budgeting and office finance systems

 - minute taking and report writing.

-- usually work regular business hours and often work part time or job-share
+- usually work regular business hours but may work part time or in evenings or weekends

 What's the job really like?